-A visionary leader in experiential learning and champion of STEM education, Ioannis N. Miaoulis is the 11th president of Roger Williams University, guiding our mission and commitment to providing an outstanding education through community-engaged learning and civic scholarship.
+A visionary leader in experiential learning and a champion of STEM education, Ioannis N. Miaoulis became the 11th president of Roger Williams University in August 2019.

 As Dean of University College, Gena Bianco is responsible for providing strategic guidance, direction, and management for all efforts related to UC’s academic programs, dual enrollment, and non-credit education and training, as well as UC's internal and external partnerships.
 Dean Bianco has been with Roger Williams University since 2013, serving as the Director of Paralegal Studies and Criminal Justice, and Associate Dean, prior to being promoted to Dean in 2018.
 In addition to her responsibilities as Dean, she continues to serve as the Director of Paralegal Studies.